-- The Essay Portfolios folder is located in Blackboard toward the top of the Course Content.
-The Essay Portfolios folder is a central location where all essay-related assignments and activities are submitted and completed:
+- 1. The Essay Portfolios folder is located in Blackboard toward the top of the Course Content page.
+The Essay Portfolios folder is a central location where all essay-related assignments and activities are submitted and completed through TURNITIN:

-- Outlines
+- o Outlines

 - Outline Review Groups

 - Initial Essay Drafts

 - Peer Review Workshops

 - Final Drafts

 - 2. Outline Review Groups: these are like little peer review groups for the essay outlines.
-Students review one other student's outline, focusing mainly on the thesis, topic sentences, and rephrased thesis. - 3.
-Peer Review Workshops: these are comprehensive peer review experiences.
-Students review one other student's initial draft, rating it on the rubric criteria of unity, support, coherence, and sentence skills.
-Scale ratings are used and written comments are sometimes required.
+Students review another student's outline and their own, focusing mainly on the thesis, topic sentences, and rephrased thesis.

+- 3. Peer Review Workshops: these are comprehensive peer review experiences.
+Students review another student's initial draft, rating it on the rubric criteria of unity, support, coherence, and sentence skills.